The Interpolation Constraint in the RV Analysis of M-Dwarfs Using Empirical Templates: Discussion and Conclusion

 In conclusion, we developed a simulation to generate synthetic pRV observations, allowing us to test the performance of the template in various regimes and compare it to pRV analysis using the intrinsic spectrum.
 Our findings revealed that the template introduced interpolation errors in synthetic SPIRou observations, which caused offsets in the retrieved RVs.

-This highlights a fundamental limitation in the precision that can be achieved with certain instruments when using the empirical template technique for RV retrievals.
-These limitations arise because templates rely on discretely sampled observations to approximate a continuous stellar spectrum.
+This highlights a limitation in the precision that can be achieved with certain instruments when using the standard template technique for RV retrievals.
+These limitations arise because templates created by stacking registered observations rely on discretely sampled observations to approximate a continuous stellar spectrum.
 In regimes where spectral lines are blended or the underlying features are not well understood, as is common in M dwarfs, multiple continuous spectra can give rise to the same sampled data, making the interpolation inherently ambiguous.
 Even with perfect knowledge of the instrumental profile, this ambiguity persists due to the information loss from finite sampling.

 While we provide general estimates of the interpolation error for a given instrument, we strongly encourage using this simulation to validate whether a template for a specific star at a given S/N is an adequate approximation for accurate RV retrievals.